Families identify victims but have no idea why they were in that SUV.

 General Motors is knocking nearly $1,200 off the price of the 2016 Chevrolet Volt plug-in hybrid car.
 The company announced that the new Volt will start at $33,995.

 Under pressure from U.S. safety regulators, Ford is expanding a recall to fix door latches that may not stay closed.
 The recall now covers almost 546,000 vehicles.

 Dallas County Schools is cracking down on drivers who ignore those flashing stop signs on school buses.
 They will begin tracking more drivers who illegally zoom past children.

 With red light cameras possibly being banned in Texas, new concerns are brewing over technology that would automatically send out speeding tickets to drivers.

 Authorities in Irving are investigating after reports of vandalism in a DART station’s parking lot.
 The damaged vehicles were discovered by a commuter early Friday morning.

-AAA Texas on Thursday reported that the average price at the pump stands at $3.46 per gallon.
-Retail prices nationwide rose a penny this week to an average of $3.66 per gallon.
+AAA Texas on Thursday reported that the statewide price at the pump was $2.23 per gallon.
+Meanwhile, drivers across the country are paying an average $2.41 per gallon.